jensimmons/cssremedy/README.md

 # CSS Remedy
-Start your project with a remedy for CSS' technical debt.
+Start your project with a remedy for the technical debt of CSS.